 An equity, or shares as is it commonly known, gives the purchaser a stake in a business.
 This may also entitle the owner to vote at shareholder meetings and receive profits that is allocated to shareholders.
 These profits are known as dividends.

 Equities make money by increasing in value or by paying a dividend.
 However, there is no guarantee an equity will go up in value or that the business will choose to pay a dividend.
 Equities can also decrease in value, losing money.
 When an equity is sold for more than you paid for it you have a capital gain.
 If you sell for less, you have a capital loss.

-When compared to fixed-income investments, equities can deliver much higher returns, but in-turn comes with a much higher risk.
-You may end of with a much higher return, or a greater loss due to the increased risk.
+When compared to fixed-income investments, equities can deliver much higher returns, but in-turn come with a much higher risk.
+You may end up with a much higher return, or a greater loss due to the increased risk.

 Here is a rundown of some of the different kinds of equities available: